 Are you a journalist working on deadline for a story?
 Pam’s cell is 480-371-4317.
 Email pam (at) pamelaslim (dot) com.

-Pamela Slim is an award-winning author, speaker and business consultant who has been an entrepreneur for twenty years.
+Pamela Slim is an award-winning author, speaker and business consultant who has been an entrepreneur for over twenty years.
 Her passion for career and organizational development spans many different work modes and client engagements.

 In August, 2016, Pam founded a new small business incubator space in downtown Mesa, Arizona, called K’é.